 Designated Manager Safeguarding Role Contact Lorraine Jones Matters relating to students, 0151 551 7032 Safeguarding Manager staff and processes.
-0790 401 6154 Jess Raybould Matters relating to students 0151 551 7032 Deputy Safeguarding 07852 000 983 Manager Karen Christian Interim Designated 0151 551 7613 Assistant Principal: Visitor Safeguarding Lead 07852000990 Economy, Health, Care and Public/Professional Services Ste Bailey Designated Safeguarding 0151 551 7012 Assistant Principal, Lead (DSL) with lead 07827 983 488 Student Support responsibility for safeguarding 07027 903 400 and protection.
-Jayne Bayley General advice and guidance 0151 551 7952 Campus Manager concerning protection 07854696818 incidents Paul Crawford General advice and guidance 0151 551 7694 Campus Manager concerning protection incidents Phil Jones General advice and guidance 0151 551 7417 Vice Principal concerning protection 07848147403 0454 554 7044 Chris Carter General advice and guidance 0151 551 7611 Vice Principal concerning protection incidents To opeure that advice is ave lov poriodo) in ilable at all times (eg during holic ted Managers are not available following managers can be o - Michael Norton General advice and guidance 0151 551 7411 Deputy Principal concern protection incidents 07711 079 445 Sue Higginson General advice and guidance 0151 551 7411 Principal & CEO concern protection incidents 07904 017 592 • oncerns about one of the above m the Principal should be conta oncerns about the Principal then the matter 0 0 should be referred to the College's Chair of Governors through the Clerk of the Corporation Tim Kelly 07759660745
+0790 401 6154 Jess Raybould Matters relating to students 0151 551 7032 Deputy Safeguarding 07852 000 983 Manager Ste Bailey Designated Safeguarding 0151 7012 Executive Assistant Lead (DSL) with lead 07827 983 488 Principal, Student Support responsibility for safeguarding and protection.
+Jayne Bayley General advice and guidance 0151 551 7952 Campus Manager concerning protection 07854696818 incidents Paul Crawford General advice and guidance 0151 551 7694 Campus Manager concerning protection 07762 134 709 incidents Karen Christian General advice and guidance 0151 551 7613 Assistant Principal: Visitor concerning protection 07852 000 990 Economy, Health, Care incidents and Public/Professional Services 0454 554 7000 Jade Gibson General advice and guidance 0151 551 7036 Assistant Principal: concerning protection 07583 067 798 Quality Ella Tsui-Lau Assistant incidents 0151 551 7417 General advice and guidance 0151 551 7417 Principal: STEAM & Apprenticeship concerning protection incidents Pooja Furniss Director of General advice and guidance 0151 7411 HR concerning protection 07852 000 923 incidents 07002 000 323 Phil Jones General advice and guidance 0151 551 7417 Vice Principal concerning protection 07848147403 · · · · · · · · · · · · · · · · · · · incidents Chris Carter General advice and guidance 0151 551 7611 Vice Principal concerning protection incidents To ensure that advice is ava ailable at all times (eg during holic day periods), in the event that the Designated Managers are not available then the following managers can be contacted.
+Michael Norton General advice and guidance 0151 551 7411 Deputy Principal concern protection incidents 07711 079 445

-Chair of Governors Safeguarding and protection 07895177666

-concerns relating to the

-Principal ONLY.
-Contact

-through Lesley Venables,

-Clerk to the Corporation.
+Sue Higginson General advice and guidance 0151 551 7411 Principal & CEO concern protection incidents 07904 017 592 If staff have safeguarding If staff have safeguarding concerns about one of the above managers then the Principal should be contacted immediately.
+Is staff have safeguarding concerns about the Principal then the matter should be referred to the College's Chair of Governors through the Clerk of the Corporation Tim Kelly Safeguarding and protection 07759660745 Chair of Governors concerns relating to the 07895177666 Principal ONLY.
+Contact through Lesley Venables, Clerk to the Corporation.

 - The Board of Governors have decided that there should be no nominated Governor with specific responsibility for safeguarding issues.
-The Chair will assume this accountability on behalf of the Board as necessary. - In the unlikely event that a Designated Manager is not contactable (i.e. evening time) the Duty Manager is empowered to exercise discretion and judgement in the prevailing circumstances and may make a referral to the Emergency Duty Team (EDT) or Police depending on the circumstances, or refer the matter to the Safeguarding Manager or a Designated Manager, as soon as possible, on the following day in accordance with this policy and procedure.
+The Chair will assume this accountability on behalf of the Board as necessary. - In the unlikely event that a Designated Manager is not contactable (i.e. evening time) the Duty Manager is empowered to exercise discretion and judgement in the prevailing circumstances and may make a referral to the Emergency Duty Team (EDT) or Police depending on the circumstances.
+(Follow guidance on the Staff Intranet (Safeguarding, Designated Managers section).
+You must inform the Safeguarding Manager or a Designated Manager, as soon as possible, on the following day in accordance with this policy and procedure.

-3. Duties of Safeguarding Manager/Designated Managers receiving Record of Suspected/Allegations of abuse
+Duties of Safeguarding Manager/Designated Managers receiving Record of Suspected/Allegations of abuse